Chapter 5

 Oops!
 This image does not follow our content guidelines.
 To continue publishing, please remove it or upload a different image.

-I started a movie as everyone settled in.
-Because so many were still young kids there was plenty of space on the bed and chairs.
-Some were taking turns trying out the bathtub.
+The room looked a bit smaller with all the orphans there.
+Most wore their sleeping clothes, but some were still in their yellow work clothes.
+Lily started a movie as everyone settled in.
+Because so many were still young kids, there was plenty of space on the bed and chairs.
+Some were even taking turns trying out the bathtub.

 "You're in the pack now?" said Sauti, who knew that a situation like this didn't come without loss.
 "Were you able to shift then?
 I didn't think anyone shifted for the first time after the age of 15."

-"What's going to happen?" said Paul.
+"What's going to happen?" asked Paul.

 "I've heard it's elite," said Paul.
 "I've only heard of high-ranking males going before now."

 "Sauti and I will shift in a year or two," said Paul.
-"We'll have the benefits of being part of the pack then, and then the situation for the orphans will get better."
+"We'll have the benefits of being part of the pack then, and the situation for the orphans will get better."

-"Don't worry about us Lily," said Sauti.
+"Don't worry about us, Lily," said Sauti.

-"I'm not worried," I said.
+"I'm not worried," she said.
 "You both do amazing."

 Copyrighted material